WHAT MAKES A GOOD POST – AND OTHER NOTES FOR AN ONLINE COURSE

 Second, and related to that last idea, is the prioritization of your work.
-During the fall and spring, you have several competing courses, along with activities, work, internships, etc. During a summer online course, you need to think of your online course as your key responsibility.
-If you are also working or interning, you need to recognize that this course is at least a demanding part-time job of about 20 hours per week.
-(This applies more to undergrads.)
+During the fall and spring, you have several competing courses, along with activities, work, internships, etc. During a summer online course, the expectation is that your online course is your key responsibility.
+If you are also working or interning, you would do well to think of this course as a demanding part-time job of about 20 hours per week.
+(Some weeks might be less, or more.)

 Most of this work is not material or response that you can do a few minutes at a time waiting for the Metro or walking your dog.
 Those might be great time to check the news, or to see if there are responses to your latest fb post.
 But you also want to block out periods of time in which you will be undisturbed by work, personal, or other distractions.

 Finally, combining the ideas above, no late work can be accepted in subsequent weeks.
 Week 2 work has to be submitted during Week 2, etc. A particular post might be minutes or hours late, with some adjustment to your grade, but may not leak into the following weeks.